Javonte Williams Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Williams' 54 rushing yards in his lone career matchup against the Chargers are 0.5 more yards than his over/under in Sunday's game.
+- Against the Chargers, Williams' 54 rushing yards in his single career matchup are 2.5 fewer than his over/under in Sunday's game.

-- Williams ran for a touchdown in that contest against the Chargers.
+- Williams ran for a touchdown in that game against the Chargers.

-- The Chargers have the NFL's 29th-ranked defense against the run, allowing 140.3 yards per game.
+- Williams will go up against a Chargers squad that allows 140.3 rushing yards per game and is the NFL's 29th-ranked rush defense.

 - Williams and the Broncos will face off against the NFL's 30th-ranked defense in terms of rushing touchdowns allowed (21).